Overall Workshop Process

 - Once your board is dry we will go over the directions on how to properly apply your stencil.
-Each stencil is made to fit the board you have chosen.
-Any stencil can be sized to fit a different style board.
-The stencils are made here in the shop and can be changed as necessary.
+Each stencil is customized to fit your project.

-- Once you are through painting over your stencil and your project has been checked by an instructor, you may remove your stencil.
+- Once you have finished painting and your project has been checked by an instructor, you may remove your stencil.
 Remove it carefully, yet firmly so as not to pull up the natural splinters in the wood.

-- Your project will be finished with a wax coating to protect the paint, a sawtooth hanger will be applied to the back and you will be ready to go!
+- Your project will be finished with a polyurethane coating to protect the paint, a sawtooth hanger will be applied to the back and you will be ready to go!
 It’s that easy!